Aahil78/KB75/journal.md

 Update: Ahh I forgot I need to write the firmware b4 submitting, ig I'll do that and log.

+Update 2: In my first log I said i might use a orpheus pico, but I just remembered that isn't allowed so I'll just use a raspberry pi pico or a clone with type-c

 **Total Time Spent: 1 - 1.5hrs**